trilitech/tezos-developer-docs/docs/tutorials/mobile/part-4.md

 1. Publish your app to Google Play store.

    To publish your app to Android store, read the Google documentation.
-   You need a developer account : https://developer.android.com/distribute/console/
+   You need a developer account: https://developer.android.com/distribute/console/

-   It costs 25\$ for life (for information : Apple developer account costs 99$/ year ...).
+   It costs 25\$ for life (for information: Apple developer account costs 99$/ year ...).

 1. On Android studio, go to Build > Generate Signed bundle / APK...